DOWRIGHTTV/piCopilot/README.md

   * WiFi meta-package for piCopilot

 ### Getting started
-1. Create image for a Raspberry Pi
+1. Create an image for a Raspberry Pi
     - Refer to notes in RELEASE
     - Burn the image
     - Boot the Raspberry Pi